rajadhva/DevOps-HW1/README.md

 1. git clone http://github.com/rajadhva/DevOps-HW1.git

-2. Run <pre>./dependencies.sh</pre> to install all the required dependencies.
+2. Run <pre>./dependencies.sh</pre> to install all the node dependencies.
+The other softwares that are required are mentioned in the requirements.txt file.

 3. Generate the ssh keys using the foolowing command <pre>ssh-keygen -t rsa</pre> .
 Go ahed and add the ppublic key to the digital ocean profile.